How to Get the Best Deals on Black Friday, Cyber Monday and Beyond

-- The main con is obviously the cold, crowds and chaos.
+- The main con is obviously the cold, crowds, and chaos.
 But just because Black Friday traditionally means in-store shopping, doesn't mean that many retailers won't offer sales online.
-Last year, online sales hit nearly $2 billion over Thanksgiving and Black Friday.
+Last year, online sales hit 19.62 billion over the five-day period from Thanksgiving through Cyber Monday.
 So if you don't want to wake up in the middle of the night to battle crowds and wait in long lines, check with your favorite stores to see if you can do it all from the comfort of your home.

 - Cyber Monday generally means more retailer-wide discounts, rather than product-specific ones that pop up on Black Friday, says Novickis.
 But occasionally, the specific products that do get marked down on Cyber Monday are serious steals.
 "If a merchant stocked up on a product for Black Friday and then it didn’t sell as well as expected, there could be a deeper discount on Cyber Monday," she says.